no_change

-The Tenerina cake is a chocolate specialty from the city of Ferrara: topped with a crunchy crust and with a very soft and moist heart.
+The Tenerina cake from Ferrara is a chocolate specialty, featuring a crunchy crust and soft, moist interior.

 Instructions